ownssec/desktop_config/README.md

 # desktop_config
 for work and for daily use

+!!!IMPORTANT
+- not for producton
+- personal use only.

 ***the branches for this repo is not recommended and proper use of git
 ***only purpose of this is to minimize the repo that i have for